aditya-parab/adp-planner/kanban-tui/process.md

 The application's visual theme has been updated to a "Royal Navy Blue" color scheme.
 This was achieved by defining a new set of CSS variables in `board.css` within the `:root` selector.
 These variables (`--primary`, `--secondary`, `--background`, `--surface`, `--text`, `--panel-darken-1`, `--accent`) are then used throughout the stylesheet to apply a consistent blue-centric palette.
 To ensure these variables are correctly parsed and applied across the application, the `:root` block has been strategically placed at the very top of `board.css`.
 This guarantees that the color definitions are available before any other CSS rules attempt to use them, preventing parsing errors and ensuring the intended visual theme is consistently rendered.

-### PST Time Display

-To enhance the utility of the application, the current time in Pacific Standard Time (PST) is now displayed in the footer.
-This feature is implemented in `board.py` by:

-1. Importing `datetime` and `ZoneInfo` for time and timezone handling.
-2. Adding a `Static` widget with the ID `time-display` to the `KanbanApp`'s `compose` method, specifically within the `Footer`.
-3. Implementing an `update_time` method that fetches the current UTC time, converts it to `America/Los_Angeles` (PST) timezone, and formats it.
-4. Calling `update_time` on `on_mount` and setting up a `set_interval` to refresh the time every second.
-This ensures the time display is always current and relevant to the user's context.

 ### Column and Card Interactivity & Detail View

 To enhance user interaction and control, the Kanban board now supports column focusing, card dragging, and improved column management, along with a new card detail view.

 *   **Column Focusability**: The `Column` class now includes `can_focus = True`, enabling users to select and interact directly with columns.
 This is crucial for actions like deleting or renaming columns, as these operations often target the currently focused column.
 *   **Card Drag-and-Drop**: Cards (`Card` class) are now draggable, implemented by setting `can_drag = True`.
 The drag-and-drop functionality is managed within the `KanbanApp` through `on_mouse_down`, `on_mouse_move`, and `on_mouse_up` event handlers.
 When a card is dragged and dropped into a different column, the application:
-    *   Updates the underlying `board_data` structure to reflect the card's new column.
+    *   Updates the underlying `board_data` structure to reflect the card's new column, **preserving all card data including details**.
     *   Rebuilds the entire board to ensure the UI accurately reflects the data state.
-    *   Persists the changes to `board_data.json`.
+    *   Persists the changes to `~/.adp_planner_board.json`.
-    This allows for intuitive reorganization of cards across the board.
+    This allows for intuitive reorganization of cards across the board while maintaining data integrity.
 *   **Card Movement with Arrow Keys**: Cards can also be moved between columns using the left and right arrow keys.
-This functionality updates the `board_data` and rebuilds the board, similar to drag-and-drop, ensuring data consistency and UI accuracy.
+This functionality updates the `board_data` and rebuilds the board, similar to drag-and-drop, ensuring data consistency and UI accuracy. **All card fields (label, description, details) are preserved during movement**.
 *   **Delete Column Functionality**: The `action_delete_column` method now correctly identifies the focused column and removes it from both the UI and the `board_data`, ensuring persistence.
 *   **Rename Column Functionality**: The `action_rename_column` method now correctly identifies the focused column and allows users to rename it via a dialog, updating both the UI and the `board_data`, ensuring persistence.
 *   **Card Detail View**: